-We are Embassy Magazine, a division of Character Publishing Limited – referred to throughout this statement at Embassy Magazine
+We are the Embassy Group, comprising Embassy Network/Embassy Magazine/Embassy Events, divisions of Character Publishing Limited – referred to throughout this statement as Embassy Group

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as:

-Why does Embassy Magazine need to collect and store personal data?
+Why does Embassy Group need to collect and store personal data?

 In order for us to provide you with our services we need to collect personal data for correspondence purposes and/or detailed service provision.
-In any event, we are committed to ensuring that the information we collect, and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+We are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

-We may pass your personal data on to third-party service providers contracted to Embassy Magazine in the course of dealing with you.
+We will only pass your personal data on those third-party service providers and data processors contracted to the Embassy Group that are necessary for the purposes of us communicating with you (eg web-based email services such as Mail Chimp).
 Any third parties that we may share your data with are obliged to keep your details securely, and operate in accordance with the EU’s General Data Protection Regulations.
 This includes third party software providers including cloud-based solutions.

 We may transfer personal data to third party data processors in countries that are outside of the EEA, and have selected these data processors on their commitment to the appropriate international data protection agreements.